usif-x/IGController/README.md

 # IGController

-**IGController** is a Python-based tool for managing and automating Instagram accounts.
+**IGController** is a Python-based tool for managing and automating Instagram accounts, now fully controlled via a Telegram bot.
 It provides a structured approach to interact with Instagram's API and automate common tasks such as posting and user interaction.

 ---

 ## 🚀 Features

 - 📱 Instagram account management
-- 🤖 Automated posting and interaction
+- 🤖 Automated posting and interaction via Telegram bot
 - ⚙️ Configurable through environment variables
 - 🧩 Modular architecture with handlers and helpers

 ---

 ## 🧾 Project Structure

 ```
 IGController/